Preparing 4 Monsoon: Excessive Heat

 Summer is still a popular time to get out and go hiking, but if you see an excessive heat warning in effect reschedule your plans.

-Even if you aren't going hiking or doing any outdoor activities during a hot day make sure to drink more water than usual.
+Even if you are not going hiking or doing any outdoor activities during a hot day, make sure to drink more water than usual.